SU_B_02

 [r] Hmm hm.

-[i] because when children want to sleep, and especially when they are a little taller, they are read to them.
+[i] Because when children want to sleep and especially if they are a little bigger, Then you read something to them.

 [i] Yes!

-[r] Yes, if, for example, there were [only?] one or two children, they would read something to you before you go to sleep.
-But if they’re over ten in number, there won’t be any boredom.
+[r] Yes, for example if it [only?] would give one or two children, then you would read something before sleep.
+But if you are already over ten in terms of numbers, there will be no boredom there.

 [i] Then you would have to read a lot of books.